 Whether you’re headed out on your first backpacking trip or finishing your Triple Crown 7,700 miles later, the gear you pack can make or break your hike.
-With ever more options that claim to be ultralight or ultra-featured, how do you land on the right piece of kit for you?
+With ever more options that claim to be ultralight or ultra-featured, how do you land on the right kit for you?

-My goal here is to layout out the pros and cons of common gear dichotomies like tents vs. tarps, air mattresses vs. closed-cell foam pads, stoves vs. cold soaking, and suspension-framed packs vs. going frameless.
+My goal here is to lay out the pros and cons of common gear dichotomies like tents vs. tarps, air mattresses vs. closed-cell foam pads, stoves vs. cold soaking, and suspension-framed packs vs. going frameless.

 Tents vs. Tarps